Design Help Center

 Redo old brochures and advertising material.

 If your business is new, and your logo design is but part of an overall launch, you can safely ignore this one.
 You’ll need to start building an inventory of brochures, postcards, presentation folders and other marketing material with your new logo.
 Everything doesn’t have to be produced at once (though it’s not a bad idea, for consistency’s sake, to have it designed by the same designer or design firm) and you can produce material as needs arise, and budgets allow.
+At the very least, you need to create a brand style guide so that everything that’s produced looks from like it came from the same family.
 But what if your logo is a re-brand, a new version of your earlier corporate identity that had grown long in the tooth?
 Eventually, you’ll have to replace all those brochures, flyers and pamphlets that aren’t current with your new ‘look and feel’ too.
 How quickly, and how radically, you replace this material depends solely on your budget.
 And how different your new design is from its earlier incarnation.
 If you’ve only changed the visual aspect of your company logo, and the name remained the same.
 No issue.
 Replace your advertising material as stocks dwindle, or new needs arise.
 If you’ve changed your company name, it’s time to change everything.
 Right now.
 This massive, traumatic overhaul is one of the reasons we suggest you take a lot of care when naming your new company.

 It’s not a good idea to change that without a great deal of forethought.